ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 #### 5. Insertions

 Inserts adjacent keys before or after each character (requires adjacent key map).
-For each character that has adjacent keys mapped, generates two typos per adjacent key (one before, one after).
+For each character that has adjacent keys mapped, generates two typos per adjacent key: one inserted after the character, and one inserted before the character.

 ### Filtering Generated Typos